Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 - [Stripe](https://stripe.com/en-nl):
     - To have a secure payment infrastructure.
 - [Amazon Web Services](https://aws.amazon.com/):
-    - To store some static files like the images and the main styling file in the cloud.
+    - In particular S3, to store some static files like the images and the main styling file in the cloud.
 - [Google Fonts](https://fonts.google.com/):
     - To use a font that is free and fits the project.
 - [Font Awesome](https://fontawesome.com/):